RIACS – Staff

 Research Professor, University of Guadalajara

-Professor Vargas-Hernández got PhD in Public Administration from Columbia University and PhD in Economics from Keele University, England.
+Dr. Vargas-Hernández got his PhD in Public Administration from Columbia University and his PhD in Economics from Keele University, England.
 He has participated in more than 200 international academic events and in more than 500 national events.
 Published four books and more than 200 papers in international journals and reviews (some translated to English, French, German, Portuguese, Farsi, Chinese, etc.) and more than 300 essays in national journals and reviews.

 Associate Professor, University of Science and Technology of China

 Dr. Wei received his PhD in Management Science and Engineer from University of Science and Technology of China.
 His primary research interests are risk and crisis management, sustainable development in China, information management.